Richard-Packer/DeepPheWAS_site/docs/Data.md

 * **40023** - Death cause clinical codes (death_cause)
 * **40023** - Death cause dates (death)

-Finally if a user wanted to remove related individuals from association testing they would need to use the [gfetch tool] made available by UK Biobank to downloaded the **rel** file containing information on related pairs
+Finally if a user wanted to remove related individuals from association testing they would need to use the [gfetch tool] made available by UK Biobank to downloaded the **rel** file containing information on related pairs.
-If a user had only the

 Having the above data and no other additional field IDs would create all phenotypes that rely solely on health data, but miss nearly all quantitative phenotypes and phenotypes that rely on questionnaire data.

 ### Non UK Biobank data
+Guide under development.